The 1987 Stock Market Crash – Can It Happen Again?

 “Black Monday” – October 19, 1987

 At the open of the New York Stock Exchange on Monday, October 19, there was a large imbalance in the number of sell orders relative to buy orders, which resulted in a delay in the opening of the market.
 When the market did open, it was significantly lower, resulting in portfolio insurer’s models prompting them to sell into the decline.
 The record trading volume overwhelmed the stock clearing system, resulting in trade execution being reported more than one hour late, which reportedly caused confusion among traders.
 By the end of the day, the DJIA had fallen 508 points to 1,738.74, a 22.61% one-day decline—the worst in the history of the market.
+President Ronald Reagan cited soaring federal deficits as acted as a trigger for the largest single-day Wall Street crash in U.S. history.

 By the end of October, stock markets in Hong Kong, Australia, Spain, the United Kingdom, Canada, and the United States had all fallen over 20%.
 New Zealand’s market suffered the most damage, falling about 60% from its 1987 peak, and it would take years for it to recover.